miestrode/blog/content/posts/generalizing-exponentiation-laws.md

 ## What's next?
 What's next?
 What's N-X-E-T?
 After quite the long journey, covering a variety of topics, an obvious thing to ask is, "what's next?".
 Wether or not this article feels complete, theres plenty more to talk about, and do.
-You could for instance, expand the Cauchy product proof into a more formal, complete one, see where it doesn't actually hold.
-Or maybe you could think back to our $e$ definitions, and learn out new ones and show they are equivalent to the ones shown here.
-Finally, you could fill in some of the details required to extend exponentation to the complex numbers, the final frontier of numbers, pretty much.
+Maybe try creating a Cauchy product proof that's more formal and complete, and then see when the product doesn't actually hold.
+Or maybe, go back to our $e$ definitions, learn about other ones and show they are all equivalent.
+Finally, try figuring out when exponentation, as described here, is in fact, undefined.
+It might make you wonder why that's the case, and drive you to see how that effects the laws laid out in here.

-I hope you can use this article as a jumping point to learning about new topics and that you appreciated this look into what might first appear as dull mathematics.
+I hope you can use this article as a jumping point, to learn about new topics, and that you appreciated this look into what might first appear as dull mathematics.
-As mathematicians, even amateur ones, one of the most powerful things we can do is "think deeply of simple things", and I hope this article allowed you to do that.
+As mathematicians, even amateur ones, one of the most powerful things we can do is "think deeply of simple things", or in this case perhaps supposedly simple things, and I hope this article gave you a glimpse of what it's like to really do that.